-- 2) All corridors are of adequate width (at least 1050mm) and will be maintained clear to that width as a minimum. - 3) None of the corridors that form part of the means of escape are dead ends. - 4) The only communal doors within the block are the final exit doors which are fitted with automatic closing devices that are checked on a regular basis by Caretaking Teams as part of their daily checks.
-Defective closing devices are reported to an external contractor. - 5) The final exit doors have door entry systems installed.
+- 2) All corridors are of adequate width (at least 1050mm) and will be maintained clear to that width as a minimum. - 3) None of the corridors that form part of the means of escape are dead ends. - 4) The only communal door within the block is the final exit door which is fitted with automatic closing devices that are checked on a regular basis by Caretaking Teams as part of their daily checks.
+Defective closing devices are reported to an external contractor. - 5) The final exit door has a door entry system installed.
 These systems are designed to fail safe i.e., door unlocked in the event of a power failure.
 This prevents residents being locked in or out of the building. - 6) Communal areas are kept free of flammable items.
-The communal areas should be checked on a regular basis by Caretaking / Cleaning teams and all items of rubbish removed. - 7) There is no provision for ventilation of the common area is except for small tickle vents.
+The communal areas should be checked on a regular basis by Caretaking / Cleaning teams and all items of rubbish removed. - 7) There is provision for ventilation of the common area by the means of openable window lights.

 - 8) Surface coatings to the walls in the staircases appear to be Class 0 rated. - 9) At the time of the assessment, it was noted that ground floor is fitted with carpet.
 It is understood that carpets have been procured in accordance with BS 5287: 1988 specification for assessment and labelling of textile floor coverings and & BS 4790 Fire Test to Textile Floor Coverings.
 These carpets have been procured by SMBC utilising third party approved contractors.
 Therefore, it is understood that carpets fitted meet the approved standard.
+See observations.

-- 10) The building has sufficient passive controls that provide effective compartmentation to support a Stay Put Policy.
-Therefore, residents are advised to remain in their flat unless the fire directly affects them. - 11) Flat entrance doors are a combination of notional timber and composite type entrance doors.
+10) Flat entrance doors are a combination of notional timber and composite type entrance doors.
 These should be upgraded to certified FD30s as part of any future refurbishments.
+See observations.

-12) Accessed Flat 3 has no self-closing device and no intumescent strips or smoke seals.
-The door is a appears to be a replacement notional fire door (FD30 label present) There is a 10mm door stop.
-A selfclosing device and intumescent strips and smoke seals are required to be fitted.
+11) Accessed Flat 3 has no self-closing device, it is a notional fire door.
+A self-closing device is required to be fitted.
 Resolved.

-Residents' storage cupboard doors are non-fire rated.
+12) Residents' storage cupboard doors are non-fire rated.
 These should be upgraded to certified FD30s as part of any future refurbishments.
 See section 18-2 for information given to residents regarding storage.
+See also, observations.